 They will also be available separately if visitors do not wish to make a charity donation to Oxfam’s refugee crisis fund.
 The bookmarks contain a QR code which, when scanned by a visitor, directly links to my previous blog ‘The Refugees’ Crisis’.

 On a boating weekend off Lampedusa, the Italian island’s optician, his wife Teresa and three other couples came across hundreds in the water.
-‘The Refugees’ Crisis’ narrates the experience of Leo a refugee rescued from the clutches of the sea after a perilous crossing from Tunisia, and Teresa who was hospitalised by the emotional torment haunting her afterwards.
+This art installation narrates the experience of a refugee rescued from the clutches of the sea after a perilous crossing from Tunisia, and Teresa who was hospitalised by the emotional torment haunting her afterwards.

-The artwork begins with two life-size 3D scanned and printed plaster sculptures (of actors taking the parts of Leo and Teresa), set on transparent plinths surrounded by projections of the sea.
+The artwork is in three layers and begins with two life-size 3D scanned and printed plaster sculptures (of actors taking the parts of the refugee and Teresa), set on transparent plinths surrounded by projections of the sea.

 I have just managed to project several holograms of Leo as the refugee into my very messy studio/office along with the binaural recording of the actors’ narrative (the same as in the video).
 It is best listened to with headphones.